Minardi M192: Race history

-The drivers for 1992 was Gianni Morbidelli, continuing on from the previous year, and Christian Fittipaldi, who had won the Formula 3000 Championship in 1991.
+The drivers for 1992 were Gianni Morbidelli, continuing on from the previous year, and Christian Fittipaldi, who had won the Formula 3000 Championship in 1991.
 The team started the year with an interim car, the M191B, which had been modified to take the Lamborghini engines.
 Its best finish was Morbidelli's seventh place at the Brazilian Grand Prix.

 The M192 was first used at the Spanish Grand Prix but only in practice, by Morbidelli who drove the M191B in qualifying and the race.
 The new car was first used competitively at the fifth race of the year, the San Marino Grand Prix, the team bringing two chassis for its drivers.
 A M191B was also present as the spare car.
 Both drivers retired in the race with transmission issues, having qualified 21st (Morbidelli) and 25th (Fittipaldi).

 At the next race, in Monaco, Fittipaldi finished in 8th, having qualified in 17th.
 Morbidelli retired after lap 1; he had qualified in 12th but had to start the race from the pit lane.
 He finished the next race, in Canada, in 11th having been involved in a collision with Michele Alboreto's Footwork FA13.
 Fittipaldi retired from 13th late in the race with gearbox issues.
 At the French Grand Prix Fittipaldi suffered major back injuries following a crash in practice, leaving the team to run a single entry for Morbidelli in the race.
 He qualified in 16th and went on to finish 8th in the race, a lap down on the winner.

 Fittipaldi had injured his spine sufficiently to put him out for the next three races.
 He was replaced by Alessandro Zanardi, who failed to qualify for the British Grand Prix.
 Morbidelli qualified 25th and finished 17th in the race although he was not running at the end.
 At the German Grand Prix, Zanardi qualified in 24th ahead of Mordidelli who was in the 26th and last spot on the grid.
 The drivers complained about the relative lack of speed on the low drag circuit and had to run low downforce settings in an attempt to make up straightline speed.
 In the race, Zanardi retired on lap 2 with gearbox problems while Morbidelli finished in 12th, one lap down.
 At the following race in Hungary, neither driver qualified.
 It was Zanardi's final appearance for the team.